Confused by the complex primary school system in the Netherlands? We explain how it works, from educational approaches to international options.

 - The curriculum in Dutch primary schools

-- Most common educational philosophies
+- Common educational philosophies in the Netherlands

 - Graduating from primary school in the Netherlands